Cubin1215/Hotel-booking-insights/README.md

 ![Query 10 Results](Query_Images/query%2010.jpg)

 **Results:**
-Corporate and Direct bookings show higher ADR compared to other segments.
+Online TA and Offline TA/TO bookings show higher ADR compared to other segments.

 **Insights:**
 Guides pricing strategy for different market segments.
 Can help in optimizing revenue by focusing on higher-value segments.